 Repeat Core Suite across Doze and App Standby cycles.

 Pay close attention to alarms, timers, notifications, syncs, and so on.
-See Testing with Doze and App Standby.
+See Testing with Doze and App Standby for requirements and guidelines.

 |Google Play||GP-1||Sign into the Developer Console to review your developer profile, app description, screenshots, feature graphic, maturity settings, and user feedback.|